SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/5_setup_ea_cicd.md

 # Setup SAP Continuous Integration and Delivery

-Note: Optional.
+Optional step.
 You can also run this mission without using Continuous Integration and Delivery (CICD).

 [SAP Continuous Integration and Delivery](https://discovery-center.cloud.sap/serviceCatalog/continuous-integration--delivery?region=all) lets you configure and run predefined continuous integration and delivery (CI/CD) pipelines that automatically build, test, and deploy your code changes to speed up your development and delivery cycles.